filecoin-project/devgrants/rfps/new-wave-4-rfps.md

 **Proposal Requirements**

-Proposals should include a value proposition about how it will benefit the Filecoin ecosystem, a good amount of technical detail about what your team intends to build and evidence your team is capable of creating good, re-usable open source code and compelling product demos and great documentation, and a reasonable technical development plan broken down into milestones.
+Proposals should include a value proposition about how it will benefit the Filecoin ecosystem, technical detail about what your team intends to build and evidence your team is capable of creating good, re-usable open source code, compelling product demos and great documentation, and a reasonable technical development plan broken down into milestones.
+Here's a [good sample proposal](https://github.com/ipfs/devgrants/blob/master/targeted-grants/IPFS-mobile-design-research.md).

-Proposals should include the following sections:
+Proposals should include:

 1. Project Description
+   - Brief description
    - Value to the Filecoin ecosystem
+2. Deliverables
    - An explanation of your technical solution and architecture
-       - Imagine that experienced software developers and project managers will evaluate your proposal.
+      - Imagine that an experienced software developer will evaluate your proposal
-2. Deliverables
-3. Milestones & Funding
+3. Milestones & Funding requested
+   - Most projects have at least 4 milestones
+   - Budget and estimated timeframe for each milestone
 4. Team
    - Roles and Experience
        - Teams with a history of high-quality open source code repos and live applications and products are preferred.